 Rationale:

-Monitoring for potential effects of an LMO involves the observation of changes to indicators (e.g., species, populations, soil, environmental processes, etc.) and/or parameters (i.e., a component to be measured in the observation of an indicator, such as species abundance or soil organic matter).
+Monitoring for potential [adverse] effects of an LMO involves the observation of changes to indicators (e.g., species, populations, soil, environmental processes, etc.) and/or parameters (i.e., a component to be measured in the observation of an indicator, such as species abundance or soil organic matter).

-The selection of indicators and parameters to be monitored will vary from case to case, depending on the LMO, characteristics of the likely potential receiving environment, specific risk scenarios established during the risk assessment, (see the Roadmap), and on the protection goals and biosafety legislation or policies of each country.
+The selection of indicators and parameters to be monitored will vary from case to case, depending on the LMO, characteristics of the likely potential receiving environment, specific risk scenarios established during the risk assessment, (see the Roadmap), and on the protection goals and biosafety legislation or policies of each country [Monitoring of the exposure to LMOs may be a highly relevant element of an overall monitoring approach].

 Points to consider: